30+ Things To Know When Planning a Beach Wedding

 Let the wedding concierge agent help you find the best options

-One of your first points of contact will be a Beaches wedding concierge agent, whose job it is to collect all the necessary information from you, so your wedding experience can begin.
-The agent will speak to you about your beach wedding ideas and help you choose a resort and a venue within the resort to have your wedding.
-Don’t worry, there’s nothing rushed about the process, you’ll be able to take your time to make the best decision for you and your family, over multiple sessions.
-Based on availability, the concierge agent will make booking arrangements on your behalf for your dream Caribbean wedding.
+One of your first points of contact will be a Beaches Resorts wedding concierge agent, ready to gather all the details to kick-start your wedding journey.
+They’ll chat with you about your beach wedding dreams and guide you in choosing the ideal venue to say “I do.”
+No rush—take your time over multiple sessions to make the best decision for you and your family.
+Once you’ve found your spot, the concierge agent will handle the booking arrangements to bring your dream Caribbean wedding to life.

 See all Beaches all-inclusive resorts (family friendly)